Covid-19 escalation and disciplinary framework for students

 We expect that it will be possible to deal with most issues with a reminder to follow guidance.

-If an incident is at Level 2 or above, staff and students can report student breaches of guidance using the Health and Safety reporting form.
+Staff and students can also report student breaches of guidance using the Health and Safety reporting form.